 Factor #2: You Might Break the Law

 In the US, each individual state has its own laws regarding towing and equipment.
-You can find the long list of Arizona laws here (this excludes local laws).
 Some of these laws are common sense.
 Like the one that says: If a vehicle is towing another vehicle and the connection consists of a chain, rope or cable, a white flag or cloth at least twelve inches square shall be displayed on the connection.
 Others are confusing, such as the law that states that:

 “A resident shall not operate, move or leave standing on a highway a motor vehicle, trailer or semitrailer that is: Owned by a nonresident and that is primarily under the control of a resident of this state for more than seven months unless the motor vehicle, trailer or semitrailer has been registered with the department for the current registration year.”